Diesel–electric powertrain: Railway locomotives

 During World War I, there was a strategic need for rail engines without plumes of smoke above them.
 Diesel technology was not yet sufficiently developed but a few precursor attempts were made, especially for petrol–electric transmissions by the French (Crochat-Collardeau, patent dated 1912 also used for tanks and trucks) and British (Dick, Kerr & Co and British Westinghouse).
 About 300 of these locomotives, only 96 being standard gauge, were in use at various points in the conflict.

 In the 1920s, diesel–electric technology first saw limited use in switcher locomotives (UK: shunter locomotives), locomotives used for moving trains around in railroad yards and assembling and disassembling them.
-An early company offering "Oil-Electric" locomotives was the American Locomotive Company (ALCO).
+An early company offering "Oil–Electric" locomotives was the American Locomotive Company (ALCO).
 The ALCO HH series of diesel–electric switcher entered series production in 1931.
 In the 1930s, the system was adapted for streamliners, the fastest trains of their day.
-Diesel–electric powerplants became popular because they greatly simplified the way motive power was transmitted to the wheels and because they were both more efficient and had greatly reduced maintenance requirements.
-Direct-drive transmissions can become very complex, considering that a typical locomotive has four or more axles.
-Additionally, a direct-drive diesel locomotive would require an impractical number of gears to keep the engine within its powerband; coupling the diesel to a generator eliminates this problem.
-An alternative is to use a torque converter or fluid coupling in a direct drive system to replace the gearbox.
+Diesel–electric powerplants became popular because they greatly simplified the way motive power was transmitted to the wheels and because they were both more fuel efficiency|efficient and had greatly reduced maintenance requirements.

+Direct-drive transmissions can become very complex.
+A typical large diesel engine can generate 4,000 horsepower or more, and cannot run at more than about 2,100 rpm; it would need 20 or 30 gears to travel at speeds from slow up to even 110 mph.
+A gearbox to handle these gears at that power, and furthermore to drive four or more axles, would be huge, complicated, inefficient, and subject to mechanical failure.
+Coupling the diesel to a generator eliminates this problem.
+An alternative is to use a torque converter or fluid coupling to replace the gearbox in a direct drive system.